-Check out the Top 100 of 2021 to see what your neighbours are already thinking about.
+Check out the Top 100 of 2021 to see what your neighbors are already thinking about.

-A quick glance shows people are overwhelmed (adult colouring books and a book about tidying up dominate the list), are reading about life and death, their kids, their health and their purpose in life.
+A quick glance shows people are overwhelmed (adult coloring books and a book about tidying up dominate the list), reading about life and death, their kids, their health, and their purpose in life.